gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus instances clone-image [instance]
         --name VALUE                 Image Name (Template Name).
 Default is server name + timestamp
+        --folder VALUE               Folder externalId or '/' to use the root folder
     -O, --option OPTION              Option in the format -O field="value"
         --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.